 - Add remaining ingredients and simmer about 3 hours on very low.
 Add salt, if needed.

-- Add to cooked, drained, un-rinsed parpadelle noodles, using 3 cups of sauce per one pound of pasta.
+- Add to cooked, drained, un-rinsed parpadelle noodles (or whatever noodles you have on hand), using 3 cups of sauce per one pound of pasta.

 - If refrigerated overnight, sauce can be thinned slightly with more wine and reheated on very low.